abpframework/abp/docs/en/modules/cms-kit-pro/poll.md

 # Poll System

-CMS kit provides a **poll** system to allow users to create, edit and delete polls.
+CMS Kit provides a **poll** system to allow users to create, edit and delete polls.
 Here is a screenshot of the poll widget:

 ![cmskit-module-poll-widget](../../images/cmskit-module-poll-widget.png)